grkvlt/hyperledger-brooklyn-sawtooth/docs/quick-start.md

 Once the Brooklyn server has started up, the console UI will be accessible at [`http://localhost:8081/`](http://localhost:8081/) and you can also use the `br` command-line tool either on the Docker container or remotely after logging in.

 Now you should edit the [example application blueprint](./examples/example.yaml) so that it works with your own AWS account.
-If you need extra help with this step, see the the [complete instructions](./docs/getting-started.md) for more details.

 Set the values of `identity` and `credential` with your access key ID and secret key and update the `keyPair` name with a key pair that is available on your AWS account and set the `loginUser.privateKeyFile` and `privateKeyFile` values to point to the `.pem` for that key par, which should be saved in your `~/keys` directory.
 Replace the value of the security group ID (`sg-xxxxxx`) with the ID of the security group described above.

 When you are finished making these edits, you can deploy the Sawtooth platform using the following Docker command: